-You can reprovision cards using the Reprovision Card and Reprovision My Card workflows.
+You can reprovision cards using the Reprovision Card and Reprovision My Card features.

-- Reprovision My Card is intended for cardholders to reprovision their own cards; you may not want to allow this for all users.
-You can control access by creating an additional role, giving it access to the Reprovision My Card workflow, and assigning the role to the cardholders you want to be able to reprovision their own cards. - Reprovision Card is intended for operators to reprovision a card belonging to someone else.
-Operators can reprovision cards belonging only to users who are within their scope.
+• Reprovision My Card is intended for cardholders to reprovision their own cards; you may not want to allow this for all users.
+You can control access by creating an additional role, giving it access to the Reprovision My Card workflow, and assigning the role to the cardholders you want to be able to reprovision their own cards.